coopcycle/coopcycle-docs/en/restaurants/index.md

 ref: restaurant-home
 ---

-Welcome to the CoopCycle platform restaurateur's guide.
+Welcome to the CoopCycle platform restaurant owner's guide.